btheard3/sentinel/README.md

 - Performance depends on dataset coverage and feature stability

 - Live sweep ingestion is not wired in this baseline release

+## Testing & Validation

+Sentinel includes a lightweight test suite to ensure scoring logic is stable, inputs are validated, and data pipelines behave as expected.

+Tests cover:
+- Input validation (invalid tickers, malformed data)
+- Data pipeline integrity
+- Model scoring consistency
+- Application wiring and outputs

+The goal is not exhaustive testing, but early detection of failures that would invalidate sweep interpretation.

+> For example, test_models.py ensures score stability given identical sweep inputs.